IDobkov90/dropbox-file-uploader/README.md

 # Dropbox File Uploader

-Приложение за качване на файлове в Dropbox чрез Spring Boot.
+An application for uploading files to Dropbox using Spring Boot.

-## Функционалности
+## Features

-- Качване на изображения и PDF файлове в Dropbox
+- Upload images and PDF files to Dropbox
-- Drag-and-drop интерфейс
+- Drag-and-drop interface
-- Проследяване на прогреса при качване
+- Progress tracking during upload
-- Поддръжка на кирилица в имената на файловете
+- Support for Cyrillic characters in filenames
-- Валидация на типа и размера на файловете
+- File type and size validation

-## Изисквания
+## Requirements

-- Java 17 или по-нова версия
+- Java 17 or newer version
 - Maven
-- Dropbox акаунт и API токен
+- Dropbox account and API token

-## Настройка на проекта
+## Project Setup

-1. Клонирайте репозиторито:
+1. Clone the repository
    git clone https://github.com/IDobkov90/dropbox-file-uploader.git

-2. Създайте `.env` файл в основната директория на проекта със следното съдържание:
+2. Create a .env file in the root directory of the project with the following content:
-DROPBOX_ACCESS_TOKEN=вашият_токен_за_достъп
+   DROPBOX_ACCESS_TOKEN=your_access_token

-3. Стартирайте приложението:
+3. Start the application:

-## Конфигурация
+## Configuration

-Основните настройки могат да бъдат променени в `application.properties`:
+The main settings can be modified in application.properties:

-- `dropbox.target-folder` - Целевата директория в Dropbox
+- dropbox.target-folder - The target directory in Dropbox
-- `server.port` - Порт на сървъра
+- server.port - Server port
-- `spring.servlet.multipart.max-file-size` - Максимален размер на файла
+- spring.servlet.multipart.max-file-size - Maximum file size for upload